 By default, Google authentication does not affect YouTube authentication.
-This means, just because you are logged into Google does not necessarily mean you're logged into YouTube.
-If you would like to tie authentication for Google and YouTube together, please consider enabling the following setting in G Suite.
+This means that just because you are logged into Google does not necessarily mean you're logged into YouTube.
+If you want to tie authentication for Google and YouTube together, please consider enabling the following settings in the G Suite.

 G Suite App-level Settings for YouTube

-Note that if you do not set up YouTube Restricted Mode in G Suite your users will not get Restricted Mode when they sign in with their school credentials.
+Note that if you do not set up YouTube Restricted Mode in the G Suite, your users will not get G Suite Restricted Mode when they sign in with their school credentials.

-- Login to Google G Suite Admin Console at https://admin.google.com
+- Log into the Google Admin Console at https://admin.google.com

 - Click on Apps.

 - Near the bottom of the list, click on YouTube.

 - The YouTube service needs to be enabled for these features to work.
 This is per the OU settings.

 - Click to select the OU you would like to change permission for.
 This is set in each OU or inherited.